viamrobotics/docs/docs/how-tos/hello-world-module.md

     This creates a tarball called <file>module.tar.gz</file>.

-1. Run the `viam module upload` CLI command to upload the module to the Viam registry:
+1. Run the `viam module upload` CLI command to upload the module to the registry:

     ```sh {id="terminal-prompt" class="command-line" data-prompt="$"}
     viam module upload --version 1.0.0 --platform any module.tar.gz